 The Vehicle Safety Act requires that motor vehicles and regulated items of motor vehicle equipment as originally manufactured for sale in the United States be certified to comply with all applicable FMVSS.
+NHTSA does not play any part of the certification process.
 NHTSA does not approve any motor vehicles or motor vehicle equipment as complying with applicable FMVSS.
 Instead, under 49 U.S.C.
 30115, each vehicle manufacturer and equipment manufacturer is ultimately responsible for certifying that its vehicles and equipment comply with all applicable FMVSS.